TolikPylypchuk/KeyboardSwitch/README.md

 **Note:** A few things to consider:

 - The app simulates pressing Ctrl+C to copy and Ctrl+V to paste text.
 This is the default behaviour for most (if not all) applications.
 But if you are working in an app which behaves differently on those key presses, this app will not be able to instantly switch text.
 You can disable this behaviour, and copy/paste the text manually.

 - Ctrl+Shift work best as the modifier keys for instant switching because pressing Alt will change the focus to some kind of a menu in most apps.

 ## Settings

 The app is completely customizable.
-Common layouts for a couple languages are built-in.
 Before using this app you should make sure the characters are mapped correctly according to the physical layout of keys on your keyboard.

 If you don't want to map a character into a certain layout, you can map it to the space character.
 The space character is used as a _don't map this character_ instruction.